-At the end of April we like to champion the coming of summer in a traditional manner by passing cattle through two fires and encouraging our young people to marry.
-Okay, not really… but we will be hosting a four-day beer and music festival including and encouraging buckets of seasonal-themed silliness.
+At the beginning of May we like to champion the coming of summer in a traditional manner by passing cattle through two fires and encouraging our young people to marry.
+Okay, not really… but we will be hosting a five-day beer and music festival including and encouraging buckets of seasonal-themed silliness.

 Ales of the Riverbank

 Thursday 25th – 29th August

 Shoreham’s annual River Fest is a fun-filled celebration of life on the Adur.
 Our contribution to the madness is a beer festival of mammoth proportions (over thirty real ales and ciders and five days and nights of thigh-slapping fun).

 This year we are very excited to be welcoming a group of musicians from Shoreham’s twin town of Zywiec.
 This is following on from the highly successful trip to Poland, organised by the Shoreham Society and the Duke of Wellington in July 2015.

 Not only were we impressed with Polish hospitality, culture, beer and cuisine, the trip offered the opportunity for collaboration with local musicians from Shoreham bands Shady Grove and the Risen Road.
 In the spirit of continuing the Town Twinning tradition, we felt it only fitting to bring a great example of Polish Podhale Folk culture to Sussex.The trip will be funded by the Duke of Wellington and Trevor Passmore of Coombes Farm.
 The Polish musicians will be invited to perform at venues all over Shoreham during the course of River Fest, including the Duke of course, and they will again be collaborating with local musicians for a truly European cultural experience.

 Twelth Night (6th January)